cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 # CBOR Common Deterministic Encoding (CDE) {#dep}

-This specification defines the *CBOR Common Deterministic Encoding* (CDE) based on the _Core Deterministic Encoding Requirements_ defined for CBOR in
+This specification documents the *CBOR Common Deterministic Encoding* (CDE) Best Current Practice that is based on the _Core Deterministic Encoding Requirements_ defined for CBOR in
 {{Section 4.2.1 of RFC8949@-cbor}}.